marcantonyw/agoraphobia/src/content/agoraphobia.md

 So all the stomach issues you're plagued with are not signs that you have food poisoning and need to cancel the trip.
 It'll come and pass in waves.

-> ***That makes sense to me now, while I’m calm sitting at home.
+> ***That makes sense to me now, while I'm calm sitting at home.
-> But as soon as I try to go do something, I’m gonna panic and forget all of this.
+> But as soon as I try to go do something, I'm gonna panic and forget all of this.
-> I can’t just ignore the sensations—they’re overwhelming.***
+> I can't just ignore the sensations—they're overwhelming.***

 Yeah, of course.
-Understanding what’s happening is just the **prerequisite** to the cure, it's not the cure.
+Understanding what's happening is just the **prerequisite** to the cure, it's not the cure.
 Bridging the gap between *knowing* and *doing* starts with a concept called **defusion**.

 ### Defusion (In Two Senses)

-“Defusion” is kind of a double entendre here.
+"Defusion" is kind of a double entendre here.

 In Acceptance and Commitment Therapy (ACT), **cognitive fusion** is when you're completely wrapped up in your thoughts.
 You're *fused* with them.
 There's no space between *you* and *what you're thinking*.